Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Udupi

-- Highlight: The nine holes silver-plated window (Navagraha kindi) from where the deity is worshipped.
+- Highlight: The nine holes silver-plated window (Navagraha kindi) from where the deity is worshiped.

 Annapoorneshwari Temple: Visit the temple of Food Goddess and get a stunning sight of the idol in Horanadu